microsoft/go-sqlcmd/README.md

 ### Azure Active Directory Authentication

 This version of sqlcmd supports a broader range of AAD authentication models, based on the [azidentity package](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity).
+The implementation relies on an AAD Connector in the [driver](https://github.com/denisenkom/go-mssqldb).

 #### Command line